-The course is highly vocational and an ideal choice if you want to work in fashion communication and the promotion of fashion companies, goods, events and brands.
+Our postgraduate Fashion Promotion course is highly vocational and an ideal choice if you want to work in fashion communication and the promotion of fashion companies, goods, events and brands.

-Our next Postgraduate Open Day will be on Wednesday 26 April 2017, between 2pm and 7pm.
+Our next Postgraduate Open Day will be on Wednesday 26 April 2017, between 3 and 8pm.
 Come along to find out more about our courses and see our facilities.
-You can't book your place just yet, but register your interest and we'll send you an email when you can book.

 Visit our School site for more student work and extra information.